eliakorkmaz/iCard/README.md

 case withBothBankIcon
 }
 ```
-`cardStyle` is used for set card style to different type.
+`cardStyle` is used to set card style to different type.

 ```swift
 public enum chipIcons{